 Decolonizing Literacy – Creating Culturally Relevant Literacy Lessons

-Learning Bird works alongside schools and communities to find paths of learning for students who may not always find success in traditional classrooms.
-One of our recent collaborations with Garden River First Nation addressed a specific challenge that Indigenous students face: struggling literacy rates.
-We worked together to create resources for an English course that supports students in their Literacy learning.
-In order to do this, our goal as a collaborative team was to create meaningful community-specific and culturally-relevant learning objects for their English curriculum.
-In a 2008 report from Toulouse it was reported that, regardless of the particular topic being taught or learned, the self-esteem of Indigenous students plays a pivotal and undeniable role in their overall school success.
-Toulouse asks in her work “how can schools support Aboriginal student success?”, and recognizes that the answers to this are found outside of the classroom and that success touches on all aspects of student life.
-Within reading and writing, this is a sentiment that is further echoed by the Ontario Native Literacy Coalition, which bases its work on the principle that an individual’s employment, health, safety, happiness, and confidence are all strongly intertwined with their level of literacy.
+In a 2008 report, Dr. Pamela Rose Toulouse notes that regardless of the particular topic, the self-esteem of Indigenous learners plays a pivotal and undeniable role in their overall school success.
+Toulouse’s work asks, “How can schools support Aboriginal student success?”
+Toulouse recognizes that the answers are found outside the classroom.
+Success touches all aspects of a learner’s life.
+Within reading and writing, this sentiment is further echoed by the Ontario Native Literacy Coalition, which bases its work on the principle that an individual’s employment, health, safety, happiness, and confidence are strongly intertwined with their literacy level.

-There is something really exciting about having a collection of authentic resources, images and sound files from a community available at your fingertips and being able to do something valuable with them for an even wider group of people.
-Looking through the stories, places, names, and faces in these files, we understood that we were not just delivered a pile of documents to turn into content; we were entrusted with the artifacts of a community and the pieces of their history, and – by supporting literacy – we were asked to introduce a new piece to help continue that story.
+There is something really exciting about having a collection of resources, images, and sound files from a community available at your fingertips.
+Not to mention the honour to do something valuable with them for an even wider group of people.
+Looking through the stories, places, names, and faces in these files, we understood that they were not just a pile of documents to turn into content.
+Garden River First Nation entrusted us with its cultural materials and the pieces of its history.
+The community asked us to introduce a new piece to help continue that story by supporting literacy.

-Because of this, we asked to be put in contact with Dr. Hele, and arranged a recorded interview about his experience in putting the project together and his professional advice for young writers.
-The audio from this interview became the basis of a video lesson on Research Strategies – and, with his stories and his advice, we were able to re-contextualize a curriculum-mandated writing exercise as a project that can originate in their environment, have a tangible impact on the people around them, deepen their knowledge about their community, and illuminate a potential career path.
+Because of this, we asked to contact Dr. Hele and arranged a recorded interview of his experience in putting the project together and his professional advice for young writers.
+The audio from this interview became the basis of a video lesson on Research Strategies.
+With Dr. Hele’s stories and advice, we were able to re-contextualize a curriculum-mandated writing exercise as a project that can originate in the learners’ environment, have a tangible impact on the people around them, deepen their knowledge of their community, and illuminate a potential career path.